- About Us

 Keystone Human Services International is part of an ongoing global effort to build inclusive communities where people with disabilities around the world receive appropriate support and have access to opportunities for meaningful lives.
-Read Charlie Hooker’s latest letter about joining Keystone Human Services International’s work.
+Read Charles Hooker’s latest letter about joining Keystone Human Services International’s work.

 Tickets for the Vineyard and Brewery at Hershey’s Merlot Release Party

 Susquehanna Service Dogs has partnered with the Vineyard and Brewery at Hershey to sell tickets for their Merlot and Pumpkin Beer Release Party on August 27, featuring the band everclear!
 Tickets cost $15, and the total cost of your ticket will be donated back to SSD.
 You must call Kerry Wevodau at 717-497-4430 to get your tickets.

 India recently passed a new Mental Health Care Act, which takes steps to protect their rights of individuals experiencing mental illness.
 Read Keystone Institute India’s latest blog post about the Act and the complexity of mental health.
 Read the post